Stabilization Without Simplification: A Two-Dimensional Model of Software Evolution: Discussion

 \subsection{Relation to the Empirical Companion Study}

 The theoretical model presented here is closely related to a separate empirical study of software evolution.
-That empirical study analyzes longitudinal data from multiple open-source software systems and reports a recurring pattern in which uncertainty decreases over time while structural burden remains nontrivial.
+That empirical study analyzes longitudinal data from multiple open-source software systems and reports cases in which uncertainty decreases over time while structural burden remains nontrivial.

 The present paper provides the theoretical counterpart to that empirical finding.
-Its role is not to reanalyze the data, but to show that such a pattern is structurally coherent and mathematically derivable under explicit assumptions.
+Its role is not to reanalyze the data, but to show that such a pattern is structurally coherent and representable under explicit assumptions.

 Taken together, the two works provide a two-layered contribution:

 \begin{itemize} \item the empirical study identifies the pattern in real software systems, and \item the present paper explains how such a pattern can arise as a consequence of burden--uncertainty decoupling. \end{itemize}